Extensible-Clinical-Imaging-QC-Tool/ECIQC/README.md

-# Extensible Clinical Imaging QC Tool
+# Extensible Clinical Imaging Quality Control Tool

 This is a repository for the SABS-R3 year-long software project with GE.